ChrisFraserNJIT/Midterm_Calculator/readme.md

 - `pytest-cov`: Coverage measurement
 - Additional dependencies listed in `requirements.txt`

-## Contributing

-This is an academic project for IS218.
-For questions or issues:

-1. Check existing documentation
-2. Review test files for usage examples
-3. Consult the assignment requirements
-4. Contact the course instructor

 ## License

 This project is created for academic purposes as part of IS218 coursework.